-Hanstead Creek, Type F waters, flows through the center of the property.
+Portion of a type F stream, Kelly Creek (a tributary of Harris Creek) flows southeasterly through a large wetland complex located in the northeastern half of parcel -9012.
 As required by county code (KCC 21A24.358.C), the buffer width required for Type F waters is 165 feet.
-In order to be eligible for this category, the participating land must provide a buffer greater than 1.5 times that required, or 247.50 feet in this case.
-The owner is providing a buffer of native vegetation to the north of this stream that averages 550 feet in width, which is more than three times the buffer required.
+In order to be eligible for this category, the participating land must provide a buffer greater than one and a half that required (or 247.5 feet) for credit to be awarded.
+The owner is providing a buffer of native vegetation to the south of this stream that averages 271 feet in width, which is more than one and a half times the buffer required.
 Credit for this category is recommended.